 A Laptop/ Computer DJ will need an audio interface with at least two stereo (or four mono) outputs.
 This allows the chosen DJ software to be configured with, for example, a separate cue mix via headphones and a main mix, which is sent out to the main speakers or PA.
 Alternatively, each ‘virtual turntable’ could be assigned its own output, and connected to a hardware DJ mixer, for more conventional mixing.

-What About USB Mics And Similar Devices?
+Alternatives: USB Mics And Similar Devices

 If you want to make life simple (and cheaper) then you might consider a USB device rather than going to the expense of an audio interface.
 In particular podcasters and video makers find that a good quality USB mic is perfectly adequate for their needs.
 If all you want to do is record vocal tracks then seriously consider buying the best USB mic you can instead of a separate interface and microphone.
 If you think this might be the case for you, then we have much more on choosing a USB microphone